 Bone marrow transplantation (BMT) is a special therapy for patients with certain cancers or other diseases.
 A bone marrow transplant involves taking cells that are normally found in the bone marrow (stem cells), filtering those cells, and giving them back either to the patient they were taken from or to another person.
 The goal of BMT is to transfuse healthy bone marrow cells into a person after his or her own unhealthy bone marrow has been eliminated.

 The bone marrow is a soft, spongy tissue found inside the bones.
-The bone marrow in the hips, breast bone, spine, ribs, and skull contains cells that produce the body's blood cells.
+The bone marrow in the hips, breast bone, spine, ribs, and skull contains cells that make the body's blood cells.
 The bone marrow is responsible for the development and storage of most of the body's blood cells.
-The three main types of blood cells produced in the bone marrow include:
+The three main types of blood cells made in the bone marrow include:

 Red blood cells (erythrocytes).
 These cells carry oxygen to the tissues in the body.